BUBBLE GUM DAY

 The largest bubble gum bubble ever blown was 50.8 centimeters (20 inches) in diamter.
 Chad Fell of Haleyville, Alabama blew the bubble with three pieces of Dubble Bubble on April 24, 2004 at Double Springs High School in Winston County, Alabama.

-In 2006, Ruth Spiro, children’s author and mother, founded Bubble Gum Day to create a fun way for children to participate in school fundraising.
+In 2006, Ruth Spiro, children’s author and mother, founded the celebration/fundraiser to create a fun way for children to participate in school fundraising.